duffwang/duffwang.github.io/_posts/2019-02-19-data-cleaning.md

 title: Tutorial on Data Cleaning and Transformation using R
 ---

 To demonstrate proper data cleaning (also known as data munging) and transfomation, we will be working with a [publically available](https://www.ffiec.gov/hmda/hmdaflat.htm) dataset on Home Mortgage Loans.
+All the code I wrote to clean/transform the data in R is shown alongside each section.

 ## Data Description